s0h3ck/npmworkon/README.md

 pip install npmworkon
 ```

-The npm virtualenv will be created in the home directory `.npmvirtualenvs"`.
+The npm virtualenv will be created in the home directory `.npmvirtualenvs`.
 For now, this value is hardcoded.

 ## Usage